 Visa fee (after consulate approval)

 Every foreigner who plans on working in Chile requires a Chilean work visa/permit.
 Work permit exemptions are not allowed.
-However, various types of permits are available for different situations:
+However, various types of permits are available for different situations.

-Temporary visa.
-This visa is for working in Chile as an employee of a foreign company.
+Working in Chile as an employee of a foreign company.

-Working holiday visa.
-This visa allows foreigners to study or work in Chile for 12 months or less.
+Allows foreigners to study or work in Chile for 12 months or less.

 The duration of a Chile work visa is a 2-year maximum, with an option to renew for two more years.
 Your renewal must occur within 90 days of expiration.
 Workers must get a new Chile work visa within 30 days if their contract ends or if they change employers.